lucasaurin/Stats_Course/Code/cheatsheet.md

 - `hist`.
 Histogram of a numeric variable.
 Arguments `main`, `xlab` and `ylab` specify the title and the labels for the X and Y axis, respectively.

 - `plot`.
 It can take one or two variables.
-The default is `type="p"`, which uses dots.
-The size and shape of the dots can be changed with the argument `pch`. `type="l"` returns a line plot.
+The default is `type='p'`, which uses dots.
+The size and shape of the dots can be changed with the argument `pch`. `type='l'` returns a line plot.

 #### Regression equations